Back to Publications

 As reported by The Globe and Mail on May 05, the airline Canadian North announced plans to reduce flight service to some communities in Nunavut and the Northwest Territories (NWT) as part of its new summer schedule.
 The schedule alterations primarily affect seat availability, with Norman Wells in NWT experiencing the most significant cutback.
 Flights to both Inuvik and Yellowknife from this location will see a reduction of 50% to 54% in available seats.
 (The Globe and Mail)

 Take 4: Following a merger with First Air in 2019, Canadian North maintains a virtual monopoly on commercial air travel across the Canadian Arctic.
 During a public review of the merger, the Competition Bureau advised the effects of the transaction were likely to include reductions in passenger and cargo capacity, increases in price, and reductions in flight schedules.
 At the time both airlines refuted the Bureau’s objections, stating that the Bureau had failed to recognize the airlines’ constitutional mandates to represent the interests of Inuit in the Nunavik and Inuvialuit regions.
 Nevertheless, recent federal approval of changes to the terms and conditions of the 2019 merger has confirmed the Bureau’s concerns.
 Changes have allowed the airline to reduce service to northern communities to as little as one flight per week, while paving the way for passenger and cargo rates to increase by 25% per year.
 Reasons given for the cuts to services in the recent summer schedule reference the impact of COVID-19 on the cost of interest rates and pilot training.
 However, the latest move by Canadian North may result in worrisome costs to the public interest.
 In many northern communities, air travel is the only way to travel year-round, and as a result the northern economy is heavily dependent on airline services to provide necessary consultants, trades workers and tourists from southern Canada.
 Given local northern economies have only begun to financially recover following the relaxation of pandemic restrictions and the worsening cost of living crisis, the concern expressed by community leaders over service cuts appears justified.
-(CBC News, CTV News, Government of Canada, The Conversation, Town of Norman Wells)
+(CBC News, CTV News, Government of Canada, The Conversation)

 Government of Northwest Territories Will Dissolve Fort Resolution Hamlet Council